Napier – Guide for Backpackers

 Sunshine, wine, funky architecture, cycling, mountain biking, walks, Maori history… There’s certainly more to the Hawke’s Bay city of Napier than meets the eye.
 Most backpackers when they hear about Napier they think “that Art Deco place”.
 But Napier has so much more…

 Not only is the city centre a treat with photo-worthy Art Deco architecture, but who can resist the lure of Napier’s beaches well connected with cycle trails and walking tracks?
-Many nights have been enjoyed with fish and chips and an ice cream on the beach watching the sunset.
+Many nights have been enjoyed with fish and chips and ice cream on the beach watching the sunset.
 Napier is also a great base for exploring Hawke’s Bay’s hikes, mountain biking and beaches.

 If you’re looking for some short-term work, Napier has a lot of seasonal work opportunities ideal for those on a working holiday visa.
 All in all, Napier can provide an ideal balance of work and play for backpackers.